davereid/ddev-drupal-contrib-dev/README.md

 ## What is ddev-drupal-contrib-dev?

-This repository is a [DDEV](https://ddev.readthedocs.io) add-on to help working with contributed modules easier.
+This repository is a [DDEV](https://ddev.readthedocs.io) add-on to help working with multiple contributed modules easier.

 For DDEV v1.23.5 or above run